pzerger/cheatsheets/Markdown_Cheatsheet.md

 # Markdown cheat sheet

-_This is a concise and easy-to-navigate markdown cheat sheet. list covers markdown in general, but makes occasional reference to Github Flavored Markdown (GFM) where GFM differs from standard markdown.
+This is a concise and easy-to-navigate markdown cheat sheet.
+The list covers markdown in general, but also includes some  Github Flavored Markdown (GFM) where GFM is a bit different from standard markdown.

 # Table of Contents